Kenya Travel Information

 Nairobi is notorious for robberies and muggings and visitors should be alert at all times, but particularly at night.
 Visitors should also be vigilant in Mombasa, especially in the main south coast tourist areas of Diani and Ukunda.

-There is a serious threat of banditry in the northern areas and travel is only advisable with an armed escort; recent armed attacks in resort areas of northern Kenya near the border of Somalia (especially Lamu Island) have occurred, including the kidnapping of foreign tourists, and several governments have advised against all but essential travel to coastal areas within 150km of the Somalian border, and inland areas within 60km of the border.
+There is a serious threat of banditry in the northern areas and travel is only advisable with an armed escort.
+Recent armed attacks in resort areas of northern Kenya near the border of Somalia (especially Lamu Island) have occurred, including the kidnapping of foreign tourists.
+Several governments have advised against all but essential travel to coastal areas within 150km of the Somalian border, and inland areas within 60km of the border.

 The taking of photographs of official buildings and embassies is not advised and could lead to detention.
 It is illegal to destroy Kenyan currency.
 The coastal towns are predominantly Muslim and religious customs and sensitivities should be respected, particularly during Ramadan; dress should be conservative away from the beaches and resorts, particularly for women.
 Homosexuality is against the law.
 Smoking in public places is illegal, other than in designated smoking areas, and violators will be fined or imprisoned.